MicrosoftDocs/customer-insights/ci-docs/activities.md

   - customerInsight
 ---

-# Customer activities
+# Customer or business contact activities

-Combine customer activities from [various data sources](data-sources.md) in Dynamics 365 Customer Insights.
+Combine customer or business contact activities from [various data sources](data-sources.md) in Dynamics 365 Customer Insights.
 Create a timeline that lists the activities chronologically.
 Include the timeline in Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md) solution.

-## Define an activity
+## Define a customer activity

 Your data sources can include entities with transactional and activity data from multiple data sources.
 Identify these entities and select the activities you want to view on the customer's timeline.
 Choose the entity that includes your target activity or activities.